jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 > Please make sure that you UPDATE the resource **ARN** with the **ARN of the S3 bucket** you've created!

+3. Finally, you need to add an in-line policy for Codebuild to access CloudGuard credentials stored in AWS SSM parameter store.
+I'll explain in detail at [a later stage](#Add-an-in-line-policy-to-CodeBuild-Role).

 # What exactly we will be doing

 In this tutorial, we'll be doing the followings;